RobDWaller/robdwaller.github.io/_posts/2020-07-17-handle-complexity-emergence-software.md

 tags: [complexity, code isolation, clean architecture, architecture]
 published: true
 ---
 All complex systems have what is called emergent properties.
 For instance water has emergent properties like damp and wet.
 When a surface has 10 water molecules spread across it we don't classify it as wet, but at some point when there are enough water molecules on a surface it will become wet.
-The property of wetness emerges from a collection of water molecules.
+The property of wetness emerges from a collection of water molecules interacting with an object.

-The difficulty with emergence is defining the boundaries, for instance between dryness, dampness and wetness.
+The difficulty with emergence is defining the boundaries, for instance between dry, damp and wet.
 Emergence is also situational, can a granite work top become damp in the same way as a t-shirt?
 Solid surfaces are generally defined as wet or dry where as permeable surfaces can become damp.

 In software development complexity itself is an emergent property of code.
 At some point in the development process software crosses the boundary between simple and complex.
 Software goes from readable and easy to understand to unreadable and hard to understand.
 The emergence of this complexity can depend on a number of factors, how the code is written, how much code is written, how difficult the problem is which the code aims to solve, etc.

 As software developers one of our primary aims is to minimise complexity, and there are strong incentives to do this.
 One obvious one is financial, as software becomes more complex it becomes harder and more costly to maintain.
 You require more developers to keep the lights on and get things done.
 The second is developer wellbeing, it is not fun to work on code which is too complicated.
-Instead of adding new features which generate business value and make users happy developers feel like their only purpose is to ensure the tower of cards does not come crashing down.
+Instead of adding new features which generate business value and make users happy developers often feel like their only purpose is to ensure the tower of cards does not come crashing down.

 ## What is Software Complexity?